relaycorp/awala-pong/docs/index.md

 - [Hashicorp Vault](https://www.vaultproject.io/), to manage private keys securely.
 Vault itself can in turn be configured to use additional backing services, such as MongoDB for persistent storage.
 - [Redis](https://redis.io/), to run background jobs using its pubsub functionality.

-The [PoHTTP endpoint](https://github.com/relaycorp/relaynet-pong/tree/master/src/app/pohttp_endpoint) is implemented with the [Fastify](https://www.fastify.io/) framework.
+The [PoHTTP endpoint](https://github.com/relaycorp/relaynet-pong/tree/master/src/app/pohttp_endpoint) is powered by the [Fastify](https://www.fastify.io/) framework.
 When a valid parcel is received, the relevant data is added to a Redis-backed background job so the pong message can be processed out of band.

-The [background queue](https://github.com/relaycorp/relaynet-pong/tree/master/src/app/background_queue) is implemented with [Bull](https://github.com/OptimalBits/bull), which is configured with a single job that processes the queued ping messages by producing a corresponding pong response.
+The [background queue](https://github.com/relaycorp/relaynet-pong/tree/master/src/app/background_queue) is powered by [Bull](https://github.com/OptimalBits/bull), which is configured with a single job that processes the queued ping messages by producing a corresponding pong response.

 This application uses [@relaycorp/relaynet-core](https://docs.relaycorp.tech/relaynet-core-js/) behind the scenes, so it only supports the cryptographic algorithms supported by that library.